hsoang/Football-Data-Driven-Scouting/README.md

-Web scaper that grabs data from https://fbref.com.
-Data can then be sorted by the statistics available from the site.
-Afterwards, it will be printed and exported to local files.
+Web scaper that grabs data export to local CSV file.
 Add/Remove leagues in "getTeamUrls()".
 Web scraper will work any amount of leagues.